allanglen/c172-flight-sim-panel/README.md

 The panel frame is constructed from plywood and requires basic woodworking tools.
 A table saw and miter saw simplify the construction but a jig saw should suffice for most cuts.

-Many of the panel components are **3d printed** and/or **laser cut/engraved** so you will need both to build according to the instructions provided here.
+Many of the panel components are **3d printed** and/or **laser cut/engraved** and you would need both to build according to the instructions provided here.

 For the 3d printer, I am using the [Monoprice Select Mini 3d Printer (v2)](https://www.monoprice.com/product?p_id=21711).
 The Select Mini has been an excellent, cost-effective printer and has worked very well for this project.